guigolab/bamstats/README.md

 ## Output examples:

-Some examples of the program output can be found in the `data` folder within the GitHub repository:
+Some examples of the program output can be found in the `data` folder ot this GitHub repository:

 - [General Stats](data/expected-general.json)
 - [Genomic coverage stats](data/expected-coverage.json)